Dental Care Elderly

 Tooth and root decay

-Not surprisingly, older Australians with natural teeth tend to have more tooth decay, which can extend to the root which is not protected by enamel.
-Gums naturally recede with age and teeth naturally wear, increasing the risk of exposure of the root and the development of cavities, infection and breaking or losing teeth.
+Older Australians with natural teeth tend to experience more decay, which can extend to the roots not protected by enamel.
+Gums naturally recede with age, increasing the risk of cavities, infection, and tooth loss.
+Regular visits to a dentist Southern Highlands or dentist Bowral can help catch problems early.

 Gum disease